NexusInstruments/Chronology/README.md

 | "de" | Deutsch (German|
 | "es" | Español (Spanish|

+**Notes**
+* Default language user is English ("en") if no language code is passed or the default language is not changed

 ## Formatting
 Elements of the formatting strings are used to produce strings that are in a desired format.